 ST500 Foundations of Ministerial and Theological Studies

-1 UNIT This is a team-taught inter-disciplinary course covering topics such as the Christian life of theology students, intro to internship, library & theological bibliography, etc. It will be required for all entering students.
+1 UNIT This is a team-taught inter-disciplinary course covering topics such as the Christian life of theology students, intro to internship, library & theological bibliography, etc. Required for first-year MDiv/BDiv students.
+Available as Legacy.

 ST501 Symbolics